canonical/snapd/interfaces/builtin/README.md

-In other words, snap-declaration (store) rules have priority over base-declaration rules; then, plug rules have priority over slot rules, and finally, deny rules have priority over allow rules within a stanza.
+In other words, snap-declaration (store) rules have priority over base-declaration rules; then, plug rules have priority over slot rules, and finally, deny rules have priority over allow rules within the same stanza.

 ### allow-installation